This was on the market back in 2008 and right now, this 1960s Claude Parent modern house in Bois-le-Roy, near Paris, France is up for sale once more.

 You have probably caught sight of the open loft with office library hovering upstairs, but below that, you’ll also find a master suite with bathroom and dressing room, three bedrooms, two bathrooms, a kitchen, an office and a store.

 The house also has a double garage, a finished basement, 3.5 hectares of land and within that, your very own tennis court.
-There seems to be an additional building (perhaps a workshop) also in the grounds, but we aren’t sure.
+There seems to be an additional building (perhaps a workshop) also in the grounds, but I’m not sure.
 Check with the agent for full details of that if you are a serious buyer.